StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 A VPC configured to send flow logs to the `stackstate-logs-${AccountId}` S3 bucket.
 The Agent requires the AWS default format for VPC FlowLogs, and expects data to be aggregated every 1 minute.
 The FlowLogs contain meta information about the network traffic inside VPCs.
 Only private network traffic is considered, traffic from NAT gateways and application load balancers will be ignored.

-S3 objects that have been processed will be deleted from the bucket to make sure they will not be processed again.
-On the default S3 bucket, object versioning is enabled, this means objects will not actually be immediately deleted.
+S3 objects that have been processed will be deleted from the bucket to make sure they won't be processed again.
+On the default S3 bucket, object versioning is enabled, this means objects won't actually be immediately deleted.
 A lifecycle configuration will expire (delete) both current and non-current object versions after one day.
 When using a non default bucket, you can set these expiry periods differently.

 If configuring FlowLogs using CloudFormation, the `stackstate-resources` template exports the ARN of the S3 bucket it creates, so this can be imported into your template.